Table of Contents

-When I ask myself the question, “what guitar should I buy”, my answer might be much different from yours.
+When asked, what guitar should I buy, my answer might be much different from yours.
 You see, I have been playing for a number of years now.
-Someone who is just getting started, will need a different answer from what mine would be.
+Someone who is just getting started will need a different answer from what mine would be.

 My answer would reflect my years of experience as a guitarist.
 It would also need to match my needs and desires from what I want out of a new instrument.
 Perhaps you are in the same place as I am.

 This makes the answer to this question broad and quite complex.
-So let’s explore the topic with some questions and perhaps a quiz.
-This might help you realize what you need or even want from a new guitar.
+So let’s explore the topic with some questions and a quiz at the end.
+This might help you realize what you need or want from a new guitar.

 1. What Style of Music Do You Like?